When travellers say their holiday was a trek, you usually imagine the worst. But on Lord Howe Island, nothing could be better.

 For a good meal with an awesome view, Lord Howe Island Golf Club at sunset is a must do – Mt Gower glows and the atmosphere is friendly.

-Anchorage Restaurant has renowned chef David Chlumsky cooking freshly caught seafood, while up the road in a jungle of banyan trees Lord Howe Island Brewing Co serves wood-fired pizza, smoked meat rolls and fresh salads (all home-grown) – and, of course, beer, made from endemic species.
+Anchorage Restaurant has renowned chef David Chlumsky cooking freshly caught seafood, while up the road in a jungle of banyan trees The Lord Howe Island Brewery serves wood-fired pizza, smoked meat rolls and fresh salads (all home-grown) – and, of course, beer, made from endemic species.

 In the mood for Southeast Asian-inspired cuisine?
 Check out the tasty treats at Driftwood Bar & Restaurant.

 If you’re not hiking, you’re biking.
 Cycling is Lord Howe’s main form of transportation; cars are limited to 25 kilometres per hour, so two wheels are often faster than four.
 Many of the walking tracks are great for bikes too.

 Get on your bike for another way to explore.
 (Image: Mark Fitz)